AnalyticsRio/AnalyticsRio/README.md

-# Hi there 🤙🏽 Nice to meet you!
+# Hi bro 🤙🏽 Nice to meet you!

 ### About Me
-I'm a Web Analytics Consultant at Claro Brasil, one of the largest telecommunications companies in the country.
+I'm a Data Analyst.
+Currently I am working in Claro Brasil, one of the largest telecommunications companies in the country.
 And I'm responsible for analyzing data from the entire product area of the Mobile Tribe of the e-commerce division, supporting the definition and measurement of OKRs, monitoring user experience through CRO, and managing the implementation and tracking of tags.
 I have a bachelor's degree in Production Engineering and currently pursuing an MBA in Data Science and Analytics at USP/Esalq, where I am learning new aspects of data analysis that I have yet to explore.

 With over 8 years of experience in the field of data analysis, I've worked with prominent companies in Brazil, such as S2 Holding, Grupo Inbrands, Dominos, PUC-RJ, Esporte Interativo, Outer Shoes, and more.
 I have always leveraged data collection tools to uncover valuable insights that facilitate decision-making and enable the transformation of data into actionable strategies for his clients.